 Hunger is a dirty word at Gunnison Country Food Pantry (GCFP).
 Since 2006 we have worked to alleviate food insecurity in the Gunnison Valley.
 Our mission is to serve those in need by providing food assistance in a kind, confidential, and supportive environment.

-The roots of the GCFP date back to 1962.
-When Food Stamps were first introduced, Human Services recognized that people couldn’t wait for approval of their applications; hunger has no patience!
+The roots of GCFP date back to 1962.
+When food stamps were first introduced, Human Services recognized that people couldn’t wait for approval of their applications; hunger has no patience!

 By 2006, the Department of Health and Human Services was no longer able to meet the growing demand; thus Ruthie and Carl Long answered a community call and stepped forward to found GCFP as a 501c3 non-profit organization.
 This need for food has continued throughout the decades with the Food Pantry serving as the go-to resource for people seeking short-term and emergency food assistance.

-Currently, the GCFP distributes 16,000 pounds of food to over 900 households per month and serves the community in four key ways: three weekly distribution days, twenty-four Emergency Food Box locations countywide, a Seniors Program serving 100 community members over the age of 65, and the Food for Children Program, which sends home “Gunni-Packs” of food for needy students and provides 5000 classroom snacks per month.
+Currently, GCFP distributes 16,000 pounds of food to over 900 households per month and serves the community in four key ways: three weekly distribution days, twenty-four Emergency Food Box locations countywide, a program for adults 60+ serving 100 community members over the age of 65, and the Food for Children Program, which sends home “Gunni-Packs” of food for students experiencing food insecurity and provides 5,000 classroom snacks per month.

-Over the years the Pantry has grown with the needs of our community by meeting an increasing demand, shifting to a “Choice Pantry” model, committing to providing fresh fruits and vegetables to every pantry recipient, and welcoming anyone who walks through the door, whether asking for food or volunteering to help their neighbors-in-need.
+Over the years, the Pantry has grown with the needs of our community by meeting increasing demand, shifting to a “Choice Pantry” model, committing to providing fresh fruits and vegetables to every Pantry recipient, and welcoming anyone who walks through the door, whether asking for food or volunteering to help their neighbors facing hunger.